OTUSOFE365025/project-group-3-crn-45740/Use Cases.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------

-UC-5: Manage Course Work and Contents
+UC-5: Manage Course Work and Content

 Description: Lecturers can upload or update course materials and manage access for teaching assistants.
 Students can create, view, or export calendar events, and lecturers can schedule reminders.